SAP-samples/cloud-extension-html5-sample/mission/launchpad/README.md

 14. Select your Cloud Foundry "Org" which you have noted down in step 11.
 15. Select the space name which you have noted down in step 12.
 Once you have selected the Org and Space, you would login to Cloud Foundry in SAP Business Application Studio.

-### Expose HTML5 Applications in Portal
+### Expose HTML5 Applications in Launchpad

-In order that your HTML5 applications are visible to the Portal application, you have to currently add some information to the manifest.json file manually.
-The HTML5 applications you want to expose must be deployed to the same subaccount as the Portal.
-For more information, check [Expose HTML5 Applications in Portal](https://help.sap.com/viewer/ad4b9f0b14b0458cad9bd27bf435637d/Cloud/en-US/3a0e6d6b791c4c2189f6a0a424188362.html).
+In order that your HTML5 applications are visible to the Launchpad application, you have to currently add some information to the manifest.json file manually.
+The HTML5 applications you want to expose must be deployed to the same subaccount as the Launchpad.
+For more information, check [Expose HTML5 Applications in Launchpad](https://help.sap.com/viewer/ad4b9f0b14b0458cad9bd27bf435637d/Cloud/en-US/3a0e6d6b791c4c2189f6a0a424188362.html).

 1. Switch to the browser window with **Business Application Studio** and open the Workspace containing your HTML5 project.